 Good quality coolants shouldn't form sludge even when different types are mixed.
 Problems with sludge tend to be associated with poorer-quality coolants and/or the use of excessively hard water.

 Mixing different types of coolant should be avoided as it could reduce the effectiveness of the corrosion inhibitors.

 7. Do some vehicle manufacturers still use a high silicate antifreeze or coolant?

 Currently no vehicle manufacturers are using high silicate products.
 For today's technologies, silicates are just one of many potential corrosion inhibitors.

-For replacing or topping-up, you should use the product recommended by the vehicle manufacturer or meeting the specification indicated by the vehicle manufacturer.
-It is important when using concentrate to ensure that this is diluted to the correct mix with good quality water.
+It is important when using concentrate to ensure that it's diluted to the correct mix with good quality water.

 While the vehicle is in warranty you should use only the vehicle manufacturers' recommended fluids.
 When out of warranty, use an antifreeze/coolant meeting the same specification and renew at the recommended times.